return42/sphkerneldoc/linux_src_doc/drivers/staging/lustre/lustre/ldlm/ldlm_lock_c.rst

 Description
 -----------

+\param queue search for a lock in this queue
+\param data  parameters

 \retval      a referenced lock or NULL.
-See the flag descriptions below, in the comment above ldlm_lock_match

 .. _`ldlm_lock_allow_match_locked`: